 “Often people only get diagnosed at a late stage, and then the treatment is usually not for cure, but instead for containing it,” he says.
 “If, for example, someone gets diagnosed with brain metastasis, the person may start to suffer from seizures or epilepsy, and the consequential treatment will take them away from the workplace for long treatment will take them away from the workplace for long periods of time.”

 Many people who are diagnosed prefer to keep coming to work and staying productive, because this keeps their mind off their illness.
-After a while, however, doing so becomes very dif cult because of the various treatment side-effects.
+After a while, however, doing so becomes very difficult because of the various treatment side-effects.

 How does the disease affect you psychologically?

-Dr Lynn Pamensky is a registered psychologist with the Natural Healers Association, and a Complimentary Health Practitioner (Psychology, Mentoring and Coaching), who has experienced serious ill health from when she was very young.
+Dr Lynn Pamensky is a registered psychologist with the Natural Healers Association, and a Complimentary Health Practitioner (Psychology, Mentoring and Coaching), who has experienced serious ill health since she was very young.

 “You cannot prepare for a diagnosis such as cancer,” she says.
 “In your mind, it will always happen to someone else.
 Cancer sufferers in my practice – who first hear of their diagnoses from their oncologist – cannot really absorb what’s being explained to them.
 The shock is just too great, as their lives have been threatened.
 Often, the first diagnosis is not communicated in a caring manner.
 The impact on the person diagnosed is often as severe psychologically as it is physically.”